flutter/flutter/specs/runloop.md

    EDeadlineExceeded exception.
 If it's not caught, drop subsequent callbacks.

-3. Spend up to 1ms to update the render tree, including calling childAdded(), childRemoved(), and getLayoutManager() as needed.
+4. Spend up to 1ms to update the render tree, including calling childAdded(), childRemoved(), and getLayoutManager() as needed.
    Once 1ms has expired, throw a (catchable) EDeadlineExceeded exception, leaving the render tree in whatever state it has reached.

+3. Update the ElementStyleDeclarationList objects for all elements on the RenderTree.

-4. Update as much of layout as possible; after 1ms, throw a (catchable) EDeadlineExceeded exception, leaving the remaining nodes unprepared.
+5. Update as much of layout as possible; after 1ms, throw a (catchable) EDeadlineExceeded exception, leaving the remaining nodes unprepared.

-5. Update as much of paint as possible; after 1ms, throw a (catchable) EDeadlineExceeded exception, leaving any remaining nodes unprepared.
+6. Update as much of paint as possible; after 1ms, throw a (catchable) EDeadlineExceeded exception, leaving any remaining nodes unprepared.

-6. Send frame to GPU.
+7. Send frame to GPU.

-7. Run pending tasks until the 8.333ms expires.
+8. Run pending tasks until the 8.333ms expires.
 Each task may only run for at most 1ms, after 1ms they get a (catchable) EDeadlineExceeded exception.
 While there are no pending tasks, sleep.
    Tasks are things like: